enthought/traits/docs/source/traits_user_manual/notification.rst

 **name** trait for each item in the **self.children** list.

 .. note::
-    In the case of List and Dict with nested patterns (e.g., ``'children.name'``), not all handler signatures (see
+    In the case of Dict, List, and Set with nested patterns (e.g., ``'children.name'``), not all handler signatures (see
     :ref:`notification-handler-signatures`) are supported; see section
     :ref:`dynamic-handler-special-cases` for more details.